mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-20-deploying-prototypes-using-docker.md

     <YOUR_MACHINE_NAME>
 ```

-The instance type is set to `t2.micro` which is the cheapest server you can buy
+The instance type is set to `t2.micro` which is one of the cheapest server you
-(See the [full list][aws-ec2-prices] of instance types here for the various
+can buy (See the [full list][aws-ec2-prices] of instance types here for the
-regions).
+various regions).

 You can read the documentation for each of the command line arguments
 [here][docker-machine-cli].